rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 6. Store the mDNS hostname and its related IP address in the ICE agent for future reuse.

 7. Replace the IP address of the ICE host candidate with its mDNS hostname.
 Expose the candidate.

+An ICE agent can implement this procedure in any way so long as it produces equivalent results to this procedure.

+An implementation may for instance pre-register mDNS hostnames by executing steps 3 to 5 and prepopulate an ICE agent accordingly.
+By doing so, only steps 1 and 2 of the above procedure will be executed at the time of gathering candidates.

+An implementation may also detect that mDNS is not supported by the available network interfaces.
+The ICE agent may skip step 3 and 4 and directly decide to not expose the host candidate.

 ICE Candidate Processing {#processing}
 ----------------------------